MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 ```

 window size itself cannot be larget than 65535 bytes. but there is multiplier of course called **scale factor**. which helps us to calculate the real window size.

+if we take maximum window size and the maximum scale factor, we can have 1 GB of data in the connection.